speedie1337/spmenu/docs/docs.md

 - spmenu -ib            - Position the image at the bottom
 - spmenu -ic            - Position the image in the center
 - spmenu -itc           - Position the image in the top center
-- spmenu -wm            - Spawn spmenu as a window manager controlled client/window.
-Useful for testing
+- spmenu -wm            - Spawn spmenu as a window manager controlled client
 - spmenu -v             - Print spmenu version to stdout

 - spmenu -fn  font      - Set the spmenu font to font